 For convenient data handling several IDL-, PERL- and Python-routines

-Many CALLISTO instruments have already been deployed, including: 10 spectrometers in India (2 in Ooty, 1 in Gauribidanur, 1 in Pune, 1 in Ahmedabad, 1 in Sangli, 2 in Bagalore, 1 in Nashik and 1 in Udaipur), one in Badary near Irkutsk, Russian Federation, two in Daejeon/South Korea, three in Australia (Adelaide, Melbourne and Heathcote), two in Hawaii, two in Mexico, one in Costa Rica, two in San Jose dos Campos/Brazil, three in Mauritius, 5 in Birr/Ireland, one in Ondrejov/Czech Republic, two in Ulaan Baatar/Mongolia, one in Germany (Essen), two in Anchorage/Alaska, two in Almaty/Kazakhstan, one in Cairo/Egypt, one in Nairobi/Kenya, one in Sri Lanka, four in Italy (3 in Trieste and 1 in Turin), two in Slovakia (Hurbanovo and Rotztoky), two in Humain/Belgium, 4 in Metsähovi/Finland, 8 in Switzerland (5 in Bleien, 1 in Zurich, 2 in Freienbach), 4 in Spain, 5 in Malaysia, 3 in Indonesia (Sumedong, Tomohon and Biak), one in Glasgow/Scotland/UK, one in Peru, one in Kigali/Rwanda, one in Pakistan, 2 in Denmark, one in Japan, one in South Africa, two in Kangerlussuaq/Greenland, 6 in Austria, one in Montevideo/Uruguay, two in Norway, one in Nepal and two in Ethiopia (Addis Ababa and Mekelle).
+Many CALLISTO instruments have already been deployed, including: 10 spectrometers in India (2 in Ooty, 1 in Gauribidanur, 1 in Pune, 1 in Ahmedabad, 1 in Sangli, 2 in Bagalore, 1 in Nashik and 1 in Udaipur), one in Badary near Irkutsk, Russian Federation, two in Daejeon/South Korea, three in Australia (Adelaide, Melbourne and Heathcote), two in Hawaii, two in Mexico, one in Costa Rica, two in San Jose dos Campos/Brazil, three in Mauritius, 5 in Birr/Ireland, one in Ondrejov/Czech Republic, two in Ulaan Baatar/Mongolia, one in Germany (Essen), three in Cohoe and Anchorage/Alaska, two in Almaty/Kazakhstan, one in Cairo/Egypt, one in Nairobi/Kenya, one in Sri Lanka, four in Italy (3 in Trieste and 1 in Turin), two in Slovakia (Hurbanovo and Rotztoky), two in Humain/Belgium, 4 in Metsähovi/Finland, 8 in Switzerland (5 in Bleien, 1 in Zurich, 2 in Freienbach), 4 in Spain, 5 in Malaysia, 3 in Indonesia (Sumedong, Tomohon and Biak), one in Glasgow/Scotland/UK, one in Peru, one in Kigali/Rwanda, one in Pakistan, 2 in Denmark, one in Japan, one in South Africa, two in Kangerlussuaq/Greenland, 6 in Austria, one in Montevideo/Uruguay, two in Norway, one in Nepal, two in Thailand and two in Ethiopia (Addis Ababa and Mekelle).
 Through the IHY/UNBSSI and ISWI instrument deployment program, CALLISTO is able to continuously observe the solar radio spectrum for 24h per day through all the year.
 All Callisto spectrometers together form the e-Callisto network.
 Callisto in addition is dedicated to perform radio-monitoring within its frequency range with 13'200 channels per spectrum.
 The frequency range can be expanded to any range by switching-in a heterodyne up- or a down-converter.
 Data from individual instruments are automatically uploaded by FTP to the central server at FHNW.

 Instrument deployment including education and training of observers was financially supported by SNF, SSAA, NASA, Institute for Astronomy and ETH Global, formerly known as North-South Center of ETH Zurich and a few private sponsors.